lepisma/lepisma.github.io/_posts/2015-12-21-white-rhino.md

 Good research is reproducible research.
 Given an array of results, access to research documentations and methodologies, a person should be able to get to the same conclusions as published.

-*Once done, there are more critical questions.
-These should be up in the order, but most of the times Q1 and Q2 hit it right.*
+*Once done, there is a more critical question.
+This should be up in the order, but most of the times Q1 and Q2 hit it right.*
 #####3.
 Is the process fair?

 Now since the documented methods are providing the expected results, is the method actually performing a fair test?

 For example if you want to compare two toothpastes, you will want to have few basic things like:

-- Two randomly divided groups
+- Two *randomly* divided groups
 - Doubly blinded experiment
 - No confounding variables etc.

-#####4.
-Are the results significant?

-Is the research using sufficient sample size?
+Also, is the research using sufficient sample size?
 Are the numbers compared properly using established statistical tests? etc.

 ---

 If you see the previous statement (about domestic violence) as a research outcome (which is the only reason you should be believing it), then you can immediately identify what might be wrong in the experiment (spoiler: *everything*).
-And when statements like this start to frame the basis of judgments, you know the channel of knowledge generation and communication is severely damaged.
-I have heard so many people (due to own their personal reasons) around me agreeing on similar issues like *"media torturing and twisting facts"*.
+When you are communicating via a proper scientific channel, you are automatically bound to go ahead only when the results are conclusive.
+But when statements like this start to frame the basis of judgments, you know the channel of knowledge generation and communication is severely damaged.
+I have heard so many people (due to their own personal reasons) around me agreeing on similar issues like *"media torturing and twisting facts"*.
 Yet, shockingly small number of people criticize these incidences of quackery with similar enthusiasm.

 <blockquote>
 <p>